 Complete virtual consultation

-You’ll meet with your board-certified SleepArchitects sleep doctor through a convenient virtual consult.
-Together, you’ll review your concerns and schedule an at-home sleep test to support an accurate sleep apnea diagnosis.
+You’ll meet with your board-certified sleep doctor through a convenient virtual consult.
+Together, you’ll review your symptoms and arrange an at-home sleep test for an accurate diagnosis, without the need for overnight sleep clinic stays.

 Step 3